 Ammonia is produced from fish respiration and the decomposition of fish waste and organic matter.
-High ammonia level can harm a fish's gills and is a common cause of problems in aquariums.
+High ammonia levels can harm a fish's gills and is a common cause of problems in aquariums.
 By using good aquarium management techniques including monthly partial water changes, proper feeding, and good biological filtration, ammonia should not pose a problem for your fish.
 Testing for ammonia can help diagnose problems with your fish.
 The goal is for ammonia levels to be zero.
-Any detectable amount of ammonia should be removed through a partial water change or an ammonia remover
+Any detectable amount of ammonia should be removed through a partial water change or by dosing additional biological nitrifying bacteria.
+Ammonia detoxifier can be dosed in the event of an emergency to prevent fish loss.